 Protracted Warfare

-Mao divided revolutionary conflict into three distinct stages:
+Mao divided revolutionary conflict into three stages:

 The Role of the Peasantry